 TravelingMom Tip: In this year of social distancing,planning a road trip to see the fall leaves is usually a safe bet.
 But, if you plan to stop anywhere along the way, check the website or call before you head out for the day.
 Rules for visiting (masks, limited capacities, etc.) and opening dates and times are subject to change without warning.

 Fall Colors in Maine

 During the first autumn that my kids and I lived in Maine, I was traveling down Route 1A to the coast to Damariscotta, when I gazed out the window and realized what a stunning state I was living in.
 The leaves were prime colors.
 It happened to be the same weekend as the Damariscotta Pumpkinfest, held annually in mid-October.
-(The Pumpkinfest, which features exquisite carved pumpkins, a pumpkin regatta and more, is worth a trip in of itself.)
+(The Pumpkinfest, which features exquisite carved pumpkins, a pumpkin regatta and more, is worth a trip!)

 I was smitten.

 Now, I might be biased, but I do believe that Maine has some of the best fall foliage in New England.
 And I do recommend that wanna-be leaf peepers take a drive down either Route 1 or Route 1A for some prime leaf colors viewing.
 It’s amazing.
 And while you are on the drive, stop at a lobster shack or small restaurant for a bite.
 You won’t be disappointed.